 Today, these representatives meet twice a year in Vienna, Austria, where they collectively decide whether to raise or lower oil output to maintain a stable market.
 Such manipulation of supply has historically been an effective means of oil price control for the cartel.
-But this is changing in today’s US-centric oil market.
+But this is changing in today’s U.S.-centric oil market and amid crude oil price disruptions caused by the pandemic.

 OPEC’s supply decisions could be viewed as either a mechanism to secure consistent oil supply or as a method to maintain prices at a profitable level for their organization.
 Regardless, it’s also important to view the larger story of production and consumption worldwide when evaluating the organization’s historical impact.